Species Introduction

 Q: How do I successfully breed Sunset Variegated Platies?

 Breeding Sunset Variegated Platies is relatively straightforward, as they are livebearers.
-To encourage breeding, maintain a ratio of one male to two or three females to reduce stress on the females.
-Provide a well-planted tank with hiding spots for fry, as they are vulnerable after birth.
-Optimal water conditions, including stable temperature and quality, will encourage breeding behaviour.
-Once the female is pregnant, you may notice a dark spot near her anal fin, indicating that fry will soon be born.
-After giving birth, separate the fry from adults to prevent them from being eaten.
+To encourage breeding, maintain a ratio of one male to two or three females, as this reduces stress on the females.
+Provide plenty of hiding spots in the aquarium, as pregnant females will seek refuge to give birth.
+The gestation period is about 28 days, after which the females will give birth to live fry.
+It is advisable to separate the fry from adults shortly after birth to prevent them from being eaten.

 ✓ Expert Tip